Are you thinking of living in Portsmouth?

 These include the dockyard, old town, university and the Gunwharf Quays and Portsea regions of Portsmouth.

-The city is also home to Fratton station that connects the University area to the rest of the region.
+The city is also home to Fratton station which connects the University area to the rest of the region.

 Hilsea station ensures that those living in Portsmouth around the Portsea Island area have great connections.